 So, which route planner is best?

-Google Maps is great for individuals to use every day to plan routes from A to B. However, it cannot be considered a fully-fledged route optimizer, because it doesn’t put stops in the most efficient order for you.
+Google Maps is great for individuals to use every day to plan routes from A to B. However, it cannot be considered a fully-fledged route optimizer because it doesn’t stop in the most efficient order for you.

-Meanwhile, FedEx and UPS use their own advanced route planning software to optimize routes.
-They constantly update their software, and can’t really be separated from one another when it comes to efficiency and technology offered.
+Meanwhile, FedEx and UPS use their own advanced routing software to optimize routes.
+They constantly update their software and can’t really be separated from one another when it comes to efficiency and technology offered.